Baby names in France, then and now

 TOTAL1,9842,0671,7601,7161,686

-So it seems that the attacks did indeed have a negative influence upon the usage of the name among American Muslims, though only for a few years.
+So it seems that the attacks did indeed have a negative effect on the usage of the name among American Muslims, though only for a few years.

 Other Muslim names were also used less often after 9/11, including the names of some of the hijackers — names like Abdulaziz, Khalid, and Ahmed.
 Speaking of Islamist jihadists…the baby names Islam and Jihad likewise saw drops in usage.